SEC Whistleblower Lawyers Protecting Your Interests

 Conversely, the award can be reduced if you were involved in the misconduct, if you unreasonably delayed in reporting information, or if you interfered with the internal procedures put in place by the company.

-SEC Rules Prohibit Retaliation For Whistleblowing
+SEC Rules Prohibit Retaliation for Whistleblowing

 Dodd-Frank includes anti-retaliation provisions.
 The law prohibits employers from discharging or discriminating against whistleblowers under the Dodd-Frank Act.
 If you are subjected to retaliation for being a whistleblower, you can sue under Dodd-Frank, which provides a private cause of action.
 You need not follow OSHA administrative procedures, as you would under Sarbanes-Oxley.
 Another feature of Dodd-Frank that distinguishes it from Sarbanes-Oxley is that it invalidates pre-dispute arbitration agreements regarding whistleblower retaliation claims.